microsoft/fast/packages/fast-permutator/README.md

 permutator(schema);
 ```

-This will generate the following data:
+This main export permutator will generate the following data:

 ```javascript
 [